Explore health content from A to Z.

 Low folic acid levels

-These kinds of medications help to stop a chemical your body makes, which causes inflammation.
+These kinds of medications help to stop a chemical that your body makes, which causes inflammation.
 The chemical is called tumor necrosis factor (TNF).
 The medications are also known as anti-TNF monoclonal antibodies.
 The way you take a biologic agent depends on how the drug is given.
 It may be given through an IV every 2 to 8 weeks.
-It may be given through an injection (shot) several times a week for a short period of time.
+It may be given through an injection (shot) as often as once a week.
 Or it may be given as a shot once a month.
 These drugs can put you at risk for infections, so tell your doctor if you have a chronic infection.
-Your doctor may also test you for tuberculosis before taking the medication.
+Your doctor may also test you for tuberculosis and hepatitis B infection before giving you the medication.

 Flushing, chest pain, shortness of breath, hives, or a drop in blood pressure during IV treatment